jclem/get/README.md

   get <url> [request-options] [flags]

 Flags:
   -d, --debug               Debug mode
       --form                Format the request body as a form, instead of JSON -h, --help                help for get
-  -X, --method string      The HTTP method to use (default "GET") -B, --no-body            Do not print the response body -C, --no-color           Do not use color in the output (NO_COLOR is also respected) -F, --no-format          Do not format the request/response body -H, --no-headers         Do not print the response headers -L, --no-highlight       Do not highlight the request/response body -R, --no-redirects       Do not follow redirects
-  -S, --no-session         Do not read or save the session -A, --save-all-headers   Save all headers to the session
-      --session string     The name of the session to use -s, --stream             Stream the response
+      --max-redirects int   Maximum redirects to follow (0 means no max) (default 10) -X, --method string       The HTTP method to use (default "GET") -B, --no-body             Do not print the response body -C, --no-color            Do not use color in the output (NO_COLOR is also respected) -F, --no-format           Do not format the request/response body -H, --no-headers          Do not print the response headers -L, --no-highlight        Do not highlight the request/response body -R, --no-redirects        Do not follow redirects -S, --no-session          Do not read or save the session -A, --save-all-headers    Save all headers to the session --session string      The name of the session to use -s, --stream              Stream the response
   -v, --verbose             Verbose mode (prints the request)
 ```

 ## Examples